How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Prepare a legally legally sound Residential Lease Agreement for Alabama that features all required disclosures and clauses under Alabama landlord-tenant law.
 Fill in your details and download your completed, ready-to-sign Residential Lease Agreement as a professional PDF for $7.99.

 Alabama law requires specific provisions in rental agreements that safeguards both lessor and lessee.
-While Alabama does not impose a statutory cap on security deposits, landlords must return deposits within 60 days.
+Security deposits are capped at 1 month (additional amounts allowed for pets, premises changes, or increased liability risk; Ala.
+Code 35-9A-201) and must be returned within 35 days.
 Alabama requires 5 specific disclosures in lease agreements.

 Alabama Lease Requirements